 The Qualities of a Great Gold Miner

-A Note From the Editorial Director: Many readers were intrigued by Sean’s Investment U column last week on the gold-buying season.
+A Note From the Editorial Director: Many readers were intrigued by an Investment U column on the gold-buying season.
 And they flooded our Mailbag with gold-related questions for our precious metals expert, Sean Brodrick.
 We found the question below (edited for length) especially intriguing because it illustrates one of the classic mistakes investors make: believing the hype that they see on TV.

 – Andrew Snyder